Reimagine All You Have Learned: APM and the Skills Gap

 According to survey results published in Cloud Confessions 2020, 84% of IT pro respondents were confident in their ability to manage application performance, mainly due to their troubleshooting skills.

 However, application availability and performance must rely on the APM solutions that aren’t just reactive troubleshooting tools, which has been the usual role for Ops.
-To proactively leverage APM across the entire application stack, the silos containing the application code, infrastructure support, and end-user experience must be eliminated.
+To proactively leverage APM across the entire application stack, the silos containing services and the application code, underlying infrastructure support, underlying databases, and end-user experience must be eliminated.

 For example, when Ops becomes aware of a performance issue, the immediate response can no longer be “It’s the code’s fault.”
-This attitude results in a code rewrite on Dev’s end but doesn’t necessarily get to the overarching systemic cause or arrive at a solution.
+This attitude results in a code rewrite on Dev’s end but doesn’t necessarily get to the overarching systemic cause or arrive at a solution in a timely fashion.

 The problem isn’t the data needed for Ops to proactively work not existing, or the Ops teams lacking the necessary education to learn; it’s the data being trapped in silos.
-This leads to the conclusion of the information needed to optimize availability or recover from a performance lag being somehow hidden, when in fact, it’s available but not on a dashboard visible to the entire DevOps team.
+This leads to the conclusion the information needed to optimize availability or recover from a performance lag is somehow nonexistent, when in fact, it’s available but not on a dashboard visible to the entire DevOps team.

 DevOps has the responsibility to immerse itself in APM functionality from proverbial “cradle-to-grave” or rather throughout the lifecycle of an application.
+As public cloud, relational databases, and non-SQL datastores proliferate, this cradle-to-grave now spans database administration and optimization.
 Once this is achieved, DevOps then proceeds to scale APM tools and methods to monitor across the entire stack, sharing performance results with all business stakeholders.

 The key takeaway for Ops is the same as for Dev.
 The silos isolating Dev and Ops from each other and the overall business environment have to be torn down.